"The U.S. Food and Drug Administration today approved Dalvance (dalbavancin), a new antibacterial drug used to treat adults with skin infections.

 - an antidepressant;

-- cancer medicines such as vinblastine (Velban) o vincristine (Oncovin, Vincasar), vindesine (Eldisine), or vinorelbine (Navelbine);
+- cancer medicines such as vinblastine (Velban), vincristine (Oncovin, Vincasar), vindesine (Eldisine), or vinorelbine (Navelbine);

-- cholesterol-lowering medicines such as atorvastatin (Lipitor, Caduet), fluvastatin (Lescol), lovastatin (Mevacor, Altoprev, Advicor), pravastatin (Pravachol), or rosuvastatin (Crestor);
+- cholesterol lowering medication such as fluvastatin (Lescol), pitavastatin (Livalo), pravastatin (Pravachol), or rosuvastatin (Crestor);

-- HIV medication such as atazanavir (Reyataz), efavirenz (Sustiva), or ritonavir (Norvir, Kaletra);
+- HIV or AIDS medications such as atazanavir (Reyataz), efavirenz (Sustiva, Atripla), fosamprenavir (Lexiva), or ritonavir (Norvir, Kaletra);

 - medicines to treat psychiatric disorders;